Last updated on May 23rd, 2023 at 02:56 pm

 EVA Perfect Binding

 If you have a yearbook with more than 50 or 60 pages but still want a softcover, EVA perfect bound book printing is the ideal choice.

 This binding method uses a very strong adhesive instead of coils or staples to hold the pages together.
 “Perfect” refers to the fact that the pages and the cover are all cut to the exact same size.
 This allows them to line up perfectly during the binding process without having to adjust for creep, a circumstance whereby the page margins get off kilter due to the nesting process.

 EVA perfect binding works well with high-quality paper stocks, and the square spine allows for printing the school name and year on the spine.
 EVA perfect binding creates a professional look while adding strength and durability to the yearbook.
 The yearbook can be laid flat without damaging the pages.

 Hardcover is the premier binding option for school yearbook printing.
-When you want a yearbook that looks and feels like a traditional yearbook; when you want a yearbook that is built to last, you want hardcover binding.
+When you want a yearbook that looks and feels like a traditional yearbook; when you want a yearbook that is built to last, you want Hardcover Book Printing.
 This method can be used for both low and high page count yearbooks.
 However, the stiffness makes it better suited for yearbooks with more than 50 to 60 pages.

 At the same time, hardcover binding offers many options that allow you to customize your yearbook so that it looks traditional yet unique to your school or organization.